 The paper “Complete Remission of Innumerable Lung Metastases from Melanoma through the Issels Immunotherapy Protocol” describes the following case.

-Within 4 weeks of the non-toxic Issels Integrative Immunotherapy complete remission of uncountable lung metastases of melanoma was achieved as revealed by a CT scan and reconfirmed by a control CT scan after 4 months.
+Within 4 weeks of the non-toxic Issels Integrative Immunotherapy program, complete remission of uncountable lung metastases of melanoma was achieved as revealed by a CT scan and reconfirmed by a control CT scan after 4 months.

 Image 1.
 Pretherapy CT scan of Chest: